 Separately, the same Tradewinds article claims that CSC Jinling and AVIC Weihai staff have been seen visiting clients together following an agreement earlier in the year to sell AVIC’s shipbuilding interests to fellow state-controlled enterprise China Merchants.
 The article also claims “sources” believe AVIC Weihai may become Jinling Weihai, though they also say staff are not clear exactly how the enlarged CMIH/CMHI shipyard interests will be structured.￼

 A brief E-Flexer update

 Any restructuring is not expected to have an impact on the delivery of the Stena E-Flexer ferries to Stena RoRo, all of which appear to be progressing as planned.
 The first of these, STENA ESTRID, is still expected to enter service early in 2020 between Holyhead and Dublin.
-She is currently being outfitted with all of her cabins and all 720km of cabling in place.
+She is currently being outfitted – all of her cabins and all 720km of cabling are already in place.
 The second E-Flexer, STENA EDDA, will join the Belfast to Liverpool (Birkenhead) route later during 2020.
 She is also currently undergoing outfitting but is at an earlier stage than her slightly older sister.

 Title Image: A rendering of what the next Irish Ferries new-build from Flensburger Schiffbau-Gesellschaft (FSG) could look like.
 Irish Ferries.